 Grants for Veterans - Provides a list of specific military grants for veterans, spouses and children.

 GI Bill Comparison Tool - VA is making it easier to research colleges and employers approved for the GI Bill.
 Answer just a few questions about yourself and the school/employer you are considering.
 You’ll receive an estimate of your GI Bill benefits and some information about the facility’s value and affordability.

 VA Twitter - Stay in the loop about Veterans Affairs happenings

 Ultimate Tax Guide for Veterans - There are specific benefits veterans can take advantage of to maximize their return when filing individual income taxes.
 This guide has great tips, tax benefits, detailed overview of federal tax exclusions, taxable benefits and the best way to apply for benefits.
 This resource is completely free.

 Higher Education Resource Guide for Vets & their Families - More than 150 resources to help student veterans and their families overcome the challenges of higher education and career training

 Do you have 50% or greater service-connected disability?
-You could qualify for reduced annual fees for fishing and hunting licenses, as well as a free lifetime State of California Parks pass.
-Find out how here!
+You could qualify for reduced annual fees for fishing and hunting licenses, as well as a lifetime free pass at State of California Parks.

 Interested in a veteran license plate?
-Find out what your options are and how to get one here!
+Find out what your options are for a veteran license plate.

 Pleural Mesothelioma - Provides information and resources and a patient advocacy program for veterans